WrinklyNinja/garybash/README.md

 Files in this branch that are not diffs are not present in the Bash source at commit 5d6ceae9b846aabb31b8ea4c51ce61ebac4a8f7f, and are also not present in the latest Bash source.

-The following files are still WIP:

-* The translation file at `Mopy\bash\l10n\Japanese.txt` needs to be converted from its current format to the gettext format used by the latest Bash source.
-* The Bashed Lists documentation at `Mopy\Docs\Bashed Lists.md` needs to be integrated into the Bash docs.
-There's also a lot of undocumented things that need to be documented.
+The Bashed Lists documentation at `Mopy\Docs\Bashed Lists.md` needs to be integrated into the Bash docs, and is not intended to be kept in its current form.

 ## Missing files